loganlinn/githublaunch/README.md

 ## Installation

-githublaunch is [hosted on rubygems][githuhblaunch] and can be installed via `gem`:
+githublaunch is [hosted on rubygems][githublaunch] and can be installed via `gem`:

 ```bash